12 Best Places To Visit In Portugal

 But the carvings of carvings that truly separate the sea – including M Rock or the Cathedral with two arches, have become a symbol of Portugal’s natural beauty.

-To get a closer look at rock formations, you can book one boat trip or go snorkelling in clear water.
+To get a closer look at rock formations, you can book a boat trip or go snorkeling in clear water.

-The village of Arrifana spread over cliffs above sea level, has undergone a significant overhaul of tourism, although development is restricted and maintains a strong sense of place.
+The Arrifana Beach, spread over cliffs above sea level, has undergone a significant overhaul of tourism, although development is restricted and maintains a strong sense of place.

 Pass the twelfth section of cafes, bars, and hostels facing directly (but much higher) than the sea, and you will come to the remains of a ruined castle.
 The sea itself, accessible by a single lane, recently closed to traffic, is sandy, safe, and popular with divers and swimmers.
 There is a cafe and an ample parking space at the top.